 In law, the ‘age of consent’ for sexual activity is 16.
 This applies to straight and gay sex.
 This means that, if someone has sex with someone who is under 16 years old, they can be charged with rape or sexual assault.

-Anyone in a ‘position of trust’, such as a teacher, will be breaking the law if he or she has sex with someone under 18.
+Anyone in a ‘position of trust’, such as a teacher, will be breaking the law if he or she has sex with someone under the age of 18.
 Look at The Mix for more information on what the age of consent means for you.

-Forcing or persuading someone to have sex, if they don’t want to, even if they are in a relationship together, is rape – whatever their age.
+Forcing or persuading someone to have sex, if they don’t want to, even if you are both in a relationship together, is rape – whatever their age.

 Rape attacks and sexual assaults should be reported to the police.
 They have specially trained officers, called Sapphire officers, who work sensitively with anyone attacked.

 If you are worried that your own behaviour is abusive, you can get help from the services below too.